msloan10/Bitcoin-Dashboard/README.md

 The impact social media is having on the world in undeniable.
 Millions of users login to engage in online discussions and communities everyday, and this results in an overwhelming amount of data that can be used in numerous ways.
 One way we can use this data is by conducting sentiment analysis over a specified topic.
 By doing this, we are able to detect the feelings an audience or market may have over a certain product, topic, event, etc. This can be extremely beneficial when investing in financial assets/ stocks.
 If we are able to detect how people feel about a certain asset, sentiment analysis can help indicate the condition of the market (bear or bull) and lead to better decision making.

 The Bitcoin Sentiment Analysis ETL in this repository extracts, transforms, analyzes, and loads data from Twitter into a MS SQL Server database.
 The analysis portion includes individual scores for positive, negative, and neutral polarity as well as overall sentiment.
 Other attributes include tweet id, user id, text, retweets, likes, result type, and time.
+In addition to this, I constructed my own score known as the Market Forecast Indicator (MFI).
+The MFI indicates whether a tweet is implying that the current market is Bearish, Bullish, or Stable (neither bear or bull).

 NEXT STEP: Visualize findings in Power BI